Information for Parents

 Our Rainmakers Internship Preparation Program (RIPP) offers our Rainmakers Candidates (participating students) the opportunity to learn about, practice, and apply those most important not-so-soft skills in a challenging and exciting program of work that will also help them get ready for their futures.
 Our program also prepares them to enter the Gig Economy, where they can secure online jobs and start earning money for college, or industry training, or other necessities before they graduate from high school.
 Learn More.

-By the time these early starters begin their transition to full-time employment as adults, they will be so well-seasoned they will be able to navigate the Gig Economy and the traditional hiring process better than most of their peers, thus increasing their chances of workplace success.
+By the time these ‘early starters’ begin their transition to full-time employment as adults, or part-time employees as high school or college students, they will be so well-seasoned they will be able to navigate the Gig Economy or traditional jobs better than most of their peers, thus increasing their chances of workplace success.

 With our training, and without ever leaving his or her bedroom, a high school student can seek employment, deliver a product or project to an employer, and be paid for their work, all in the virtual world.
 What can a young student do for an employer via online technologies?
 Learn More.

 As part of the ‘human cloud,’ students can earn money for college, industry training, or transportation (as in ‘buy a car’).
 All they need is a computer and/or a smart phone, talent, and training.
 We can’t help with the technological hardware or talent, but we do a great job with that other piece — training.

 Our Rainmakers Internship Preparation Program (RIPP) will prepare teens to enter any competitive employment situation.
 What they learn will also make them stand out in the college admissions process.
 To be able to access this opportunity, local school districts need to adopt our program (as required by relevant school board policies), integrate it into the school calendar in targeted grades and, according to our specifications, add it to the list of extra-curricular activities offered to students, and display our recruitment and informational posters across the school year.